How to write a cinquain poem

 - Do not repeat any words used elsewhere in the cinquain.

-- If you can’t think of something, try a combination of adjective + noun + verb + adverb to achieve the most concrete phrase possible.
+- If you can’t think of something, using a combination of adjective + noun + verb + adverb will often help you come up with the most concrete phrase possible.

 Write Your Cinquain